defenseunicorns/data_engineering_technical_assessment/README.md

 * an `order_id` has a unique mapping to a `supplier_uuid`.

 ## Data descriptions - Data dumps
+The batch processing dump is in the `data/batch_orders.parquet` file and the streaming dump is in the `data/streaming_orders.json`.
 ### Batch Order Data
-The batch processing dump is in the `data/batch_orders.parquet` file and the streaming dump is in the `data/streaming_orders.json`.
-Both have the following general fields, as well as the type of cleaning needed to be completed
+The batch orders are in a parquet where each row represents a status update.
+Keep in mind that not every row has all of the fields filled so you'll have to do some aggregating and cleaning.
+Below is a list of fields and any cleaning needed.
 * `order_uuid`: UUID the shipping system uses to keep track of orders
 * `component_name`: name of the component (multiple cases, spaces may be `_` characters)
 * `system_name`: name of the system (no cleaning required)
 * `manufacturer_id`: integer id of the manufactuer (no cleaning required)
 * `part_no`: integer part number (no cleaning required)
 * `serial_no`: integer serial number (no cleaning required)
-* `status`: status of order (no cleaning required)
+* `status`: status of order (no cleaning required for formatting)
-* `status_date`: datetime of update (no cleaning required)
+* `status_date`: datetime of update in `YYYY-MM-DD HH:MM:SS` format (no cleaning required for formatting)
-* `ordered_by`: Name of user who ordered part (only shows in `PENDING` rows for parquet or `ORDERED` messages for the streaming format, different name formats)
+* `ordered_by`: Name of user who ordered part (only shows in `PENDING` rows for batch orders or `ORDERED` messages for the streaming format, different name formats)

 ### Priority (streaming) Order Data
-The streaming data json has the following schema and has the same general cleaning requirements:
+The streaming data json has the following schema and has the same general cleaning requirements as the batch data
 ```json
 {
    "order_uuid" : "string",